Processing Collapse is a public art project about extinction made for public libraries.

 We are the researchers, designers, and fabricators of each Processing Collapse artwork.

-We have amassed an extensive tool kit for working with this material.
-Facilities at our disposal include a fully equipped woodworking studio, a metal fabrication workshop, and mobile studio (converted RV) for working in the field.
+We have amassed an extensive tool kit for working with salvaged wood.
+Facilities at our disposal include a woodworking studio, and metal fabrication workshop.
 Tools we have accumulated and fabricated include a portable sawmill, charcoal retort, wide range of power tools, hand tools (including carving tools, hand saws, and a range of carving axes), and a simple forge.